 What kind of applicants are you looking for?

-We are looking for people who are passionate about family medicine, who care deeply about patient-centered and team-based care, and who are looking forward to being part of our Sonoma County and KP residency community.
-As a new(ish) residency, we value self-motivated applicants with maturity, flexibility, and leadership experience and interest, as well as those who may be interested in taking an active role in developing the traditions and culture that will characterize this residency for years to come.
+We are looking for people who are passionate about family medicine, who care deeply about patient-centered and team-based care, and who are looking forward to being part of our Sonoma County and the KP residency community.
+As a new(ish) residency, we value self-motivated applicants with emotional maturity, flexibility, and leadership experience and interest, as well as those who may be interested in taking an active role in developing the traditions and culture that will characterize this residency for years to come.

 Does Kaiser accept international medical graduates?